shince455/Hospital-Data-Dashboard-PowerBI/README.md

 ##  Introduction

-This project presents an interactive **Healthcare Dashboard** built using **Microsoft Power BI**.
-It provides a comprehensive overview offinancial performance and provider insights of a healthcare center.
-The dashboard enables quick insights into departmmentwise costs, yearly, quarterly and monthly expenses, region and ethnic segmentation The dashboard also provides KPIs such as total trratment cost, insurance coverege, total bills of patients etc.
+This project features an interactive Healthcare Dashboard developed using Microsoft Power BI.
+It offers a comprehensive overview of the financial performance and provider insights for a healthcare center, enabling data-driven decision-making and operational transparency.
+The dashboard provides:
+- Department-wise expense analysis
+- Time-based trends across yearly, quarterly, and monthly periods
+- Demographic segmentation by region and ethnicity

+Key financial KPIs, including:
+- Total treatment costs
+- Insurance coverage
+- Total patient billing

+Designed to support healthcare administrators and finance teams, this dashboard empowers users to explore cost drivers, monitor provider efficiency, and optimize healthcare delivery through meaningful insights.

 ---